bokkypoobah/TopSecrets/README.md

 # Offline Shamir39 Device Recipe

-A recipe to build a read-only offline Raspberry Pi 400 device to split and combine BIP39 Mnemonics using the Shamir39 tool.
+A recipe to build a read-only offline Raspberry Pi 400 device to split and combine BIP39 mnemonic seed phrases using the Shamir39 tool.

 Status: **First Draft**